 = Dana will never forget the first time she heard herself on the radio, it was during the Gulf War.
 One evening, when she was a waitress in a pub in Dizengoff, there was a missile siren, and the employees together with the customers entered the safe room of the pub.
 While they are listening to the radio and waiting for the message that they can leave the safe room, the band's song "Sheket" was playing on the radio.

-= Dana begins to be more involved in local music and participates in many different projects such as the rock opera "Samara" by Hillel Mittelpunkt, participation in the 1992 Festival, she participated in Rafi Adar's album "The Full Heart of Kontinka" and appeared for the first time as a soloist in 1993 as part of the music festival "Rock in the Red Sea".
+= Dana began to be more involved in local music and participated in many different projects such as the rock opera "Samara" by Hillel Mittelpunkt, participation in the 1992 Festival, she participated in Rafi Adar's album "The Full Heart of Kontinka" and appeared for the first time as a soloist in 1993 as part of the music festival "Rock in the Red Sea".

 = At the same time she starts studying at the "Rimon" music school, but the affair ends quickly and after three months she leaves.

-= In 1994, Dana releases her debut album "Dana Berger", in which she wrote and composed most of the material on the album and collaborated with Vered Clifter, Johnny Shuali, Berry Sakharof, Oded Farah and Ra Mochiah.
+= In 1994, Dana released her debut album "Dana Berger", in which she wrote and composed most of the material on the album and collaborated with Vered Clifter, Johnny Shuali, Berry Sakharof, Oded Farah, and Ra Mochiah.
 The style of the album was "hard" and "wild" rock n' roll, with hard and sharp lyrics.
-The most prominent songs from it are "King", "And my heart is empty" and "What will be left for me at the end".
+The most prominent songs from it are "King", "And my heart is Empty" and "What will be left for Me at the End".
 Berger's picture appearing on the back of the cover with a nosebleed also represented the musical atmosphere of the album.
 The album was not a commercial success.

 = Dana appeared at the rally in support of the Oslo Accords, which took place in the Kings of Israel Square (now Rabin Square) on November 4, 1994, with the song "Quiet", shortly before the assassination of Prime Minister Yitzhak Rabin.

-= In 2000, Dana releases her third album, "Ad Hakaze", with the musical production of Ofer Meiri.
+= In 2000, Dana released her third album, "Ad Hakaze", with the musical production of Ofer Meiri.
 The album which was her big breakthrough brought Dana tremendous success and made her one of the most prominent singers in Israeli music.
-Among the prominent songs on the album were "Learning to fly", "Up to the end", "Love", "There is a point in it" (a remake of Yael Levy's song, originally called "No crying") and "Crying for you".
+Among the prominent songs on the album was "Learning to Fly", "Up to the End", "Love", and "There Is a point in It" (a remake of Yael Levy's song, originally called "No Crying") and "Crying for you".
 The sales of the album earned it a double platinum album status and in the annual Hebrew chart of "Reshet Gimel" radio station in the same year Berger won the title "Singer of the Year".

 = In 2010, "Here I Came Home", a joint album by Berger and Laity Pearl, was released.
 The theme song of the album was also used as the theme song of the television series "Khatofim".
 Another song that stood out was the first single "Loli".